For urgent consular assistance call

 Ask the Armenian Ministry of Foreign Affairs about citizenship laws.

-If you're a dual national, you must enter and exit the country using your Armenian passport.
+You must enter and exit the country using your Armenian passport if you're a dual national.
 This limits the consular services we can give if you're arrested or detained.

-If you're a male dual citizen aged 18 to 27, you could be subject to military service in Armenia.
+You could be subject to military service in Armenia if you're a male dual citizen aged 18 to 28.
 Check with the nearest embassy or consulate of Armenia well before you travel.

 Same-sex relationships are legal, but aren't widely accepted.

-Discrimination against the LGBTI community is widespread.
+Discrimination against the LGBQTIA+ community is widespread.
 Avoid public displays of affection.

 More information:

-You don't need a visa for Armenia if you're staying for up to 180 days or less.
+You don't need a visa for Armenia if you're staying for up to 180 days per year.

-If you're staying longer than 180 days, you must also register with the police.
+If you're staying longer than 180 days per year, you must register with the police.

 Visa and other entry and exit conditions, such as currency, customs and quarantine regulations, can change at short notice.
 To get the latest details, contact either: